-- 1.1.6 This Design Guide is aimed at converting these broad National policies into the local context.
+- Conservation Area; the Design Guide is intended to complement the aims for this designation and to maintain the significance attaching to the structures and setting of the Conservation Area. - 1.1.6 This Design Guide is aimed at converting the broad National policies of the NPPF and the Conservation Areas and Listed Buildings Act (1990) into the local context.
 In accordance with paragraph 59 of the NPPF, the Design Guide concentrates principally on scale, density, layout, materials and access rather than the details of architectural design.
 However, a number of local architectural design features are included as examples to help prospective developers understand the character of the buildings in the parish.
 It is strongly recommended that prospective developers and their architects discuss their plans, designs, use of materials and layouts with Eden District Council and Lazonby Parish Council, at the earliest stages to avoid expensive redesign or rejections, at a later stage in any project. - 1.1.7 This Design Guide is based around a Village Design Statement which was prepared in 2007 and has, thus been developed over a number of years (Lazonby Parish Council 2007).
 It contains background material describing the factors which have influenced the current form of Lazonby; a series of examples of the architectural designs and features which characterise the parish are also provided (principally through photographs, but with explanatory text where necessary); it also provides sections on materials, external treatments, and the layout of individual and groups of buildings.